chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 .. math::
     \delta_{n} = \frac{ a^{2} }{ R_{e} } -  \sqrt{ \frac{2 \pi \gamma_{e} a }{ Y_{e} } }

-This equation can be rewrited as a fourth order polynomial function with two imaginary root and two real root.
+This equation can be rewrited as a fourth order polynomial function with two complex root and two real root.

 .. math::
     0 = a^{4} - 2R_{e}\delta_{n}a^{2} - 2\pi\gamma_{e}R_{e}^{2}a + R_{e}^{2}\delta_{n}^{2}

-Since we are always trying to solve for the same real root, a straightforward procedure, describe by Parteli et al. can be use. `[4] <https://doi.org/10.1038/srep06227>`_
+Since we are always trying to solve for the same real root, a straightforward procedure, describe by Parteli et al. can be used `[4] <https://doi.org/10.1038/srep06227>`_ :
-The procedure goes as follow :

 .. math::
     c_{0} &= R_{e}^{2}\delta_{n}^{2} \\